MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

 :::image type="content" source="./media/develop-circle-card/circle-card-final-visual.png" alt-text="Screenshot of a circle card visual displaying the quantity value.":::

-You have now created a working Power BI visual.
+You created a working Power BI visual.
 You can [add formatting options](custom-visual-develop-tutorial-format-options.md) to it, or you can [package](custom-visual-develop-tutorial-format-options.md#packaging-the-custom-visual) it as is for immediate use.

 ## Related content